Rumble strip

 Rumble strips (also known as sleeper lines or alert strips) are a traffic calming feature to alert inattentive drivers of potential danger, by causing a tactile vibration and audible rumbling transmitted through a vehicle's wheels into its interior.
 A rumble strip is applied along the direction of travel following an edgeline or centerline, to alert drivers when they drift from their lane.
 Rumble strips may also be installed in a series across the direction of travel, to warn drivers of a stop or slowdown ahead, or of an approaching danger spot.

 In favorable circumstances, rumble strips are effective (and cost-effective) at reducing accidents due to inattention.
 The effectiveness of shoulder rumble strips is largely dependent on a wide and stable road shoulder for a recovery, but there are several other less obvious factors that engineers consider during design.

 Other names

-Rumble strips are also known as audible lines, sleepy bumps, wake up calls, ruffles strips (named after the potato chips), growlers, drift lines, waker-uppers, and drunk bumps.
+Rumble strips are also known as audible lines, sleepy bumps, wake up calls, ruffles strips (named after the potato chips), speed regulating strips (in Singapore) growlers, drift lines, waker-uppers, and drunk bumps.